 As with the end cut on the tubing, any possible issues associated with a finishing method must be weighed against the overall goals and the process that will, realistically, yield the best results.

 For example, coating the tubing used in liquid dispensing systems can help to solve carryover problems.
 However, when the tubing is cut to meet the requirements of a particular system and application, parts of the coating may be exposed, lessening its effectiveness.

 This is where Metal Cutting has been successful in cutting coated tubing without adversely affecting the coating, with results validated in testing for specific applications.)

 With the wide range of factors that can have an impact on the accuracy of liquid dispensing systems, specifying the characteristics of the tubing used in these systems can seem like a daunting task.

-Fortunately, the right metal tubing provider and its engineering team can help you decide on a cutting method, ID surface finishing, and other features that will meet your needs and be cost-effective for your particular application.
+Fortunately, the right metal tubing provider and team of metal cutting specialists can help you decide on a cutting method, ID surface finishing, and other features that will meet your needs and be cost-effective for your particular application.

 In part 3 of this blog series, you can read how high pressure affects the precision tubing used in liquid dispensing systems.
 Or to explore different precision cutting options for your metal tubing or other metal part needs, download our free guide, Choose with Confidence: Comparing 2-Axis Cutting Methods.